-Section 16(2) of the Model GST Law provides that a person who has applied for registration under the Act within thirty days from the date on which he becomes liable to registration and has been granted such registration shall be entitled to take credit of input tax in respect of inputs held in stock and inputs contained in semi-finished or finished goods held in stock on the day immediately preceding the date from which he becomes liable to pay tax under the provisions of this Act.
+Section 16(2) of the Model GST Law provides that a person who has applied for registration under the Act within thirty days from the date on which he becomes liable to registration and

 Credit entitlement need not be denied if demand is expected to be enforced for arrears.
 Period of limitation for demand of arrears and relatable credit must be same.